udplabs/zartan/docs/README.md

   * (Git cloning instruction)[https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository]
   * `git clone git@github.com:udplabs/zartan.git` for ssh
   * `git clone https://github.com/udplabs/zartan.git` for https
+* Use venv [venv reference](https://docs.python.org/3/tutorial/venv.html) This will set up a contained environment to run the zartan app on without impacting your entire python environment.
+Please run this from a directory/folder that you specifically create for it
+  * `python -m venv zartan-env` or `python3 -m venv zartan-env` depending on your python installation.
+This will create and siloed environment called `zartan-env` you can change this name if you want but just remember what you used as you will need to activate the environment to run zartan.
+  * Activate the zartan environment from the folder you set up for it: for MacOS/Linux `source zartan-env/bin/activate` for Windows `zartan-env\Scripts\activate.bat`
   * `pip install -r requirements.txt` from the root app folder NOTE: you may need to run as `pip3 install -r requirements.txt` if you have python 2.7 on your local instance along with python 3.x

 ### Download and Install Terraform